vlakir/mqtt8266/README.md

 ## Important notes

-It was tested on Wemos D1 mini, but could be adapted to any another esp8622 platform with minamal code changes.
+It was tested on Wemos D1 mini but could be easy adapted for any another esp8622 platform.

 Header file settings.h includes default values of all important system settings: wifi ssid and password, access rules for mqtt broker, timeouts and delays.
 Some of them can be load from serial terminal (see: serial_utils.cpp) or from EEPROM (see: EEPROM_utils.cpp).